azazellochg/other/README.md

 ###Other bash scripts

+#####align_movie_frames

+Script reads list.txt produced by prep_movie script and split it for parallel processing on CPU/GPU.
+Frames and average image will be converted to mrc format, aligned and summed by motioncorr program.

+---
 #####prep_montage

 This script produces mount (both img and mrc) images from spotscan images (acquired on CM120) and also perform block convolution with low-pass filtering

+---
+#####prep_movie

+The script looks for raw and tif files in current directory (including subdirectories) and produces a list.txt: frames/average tif

 ---
 #####process_serialEM_montage